-As a final step, we can perform the average of $I(E_n)/I_0(E_n)$ over pixels associated with the same material (from the total attenuation in Figure 5(b)) and solve equation 19.
-We perform the ratio $r_i/\sum_i r_i$ for each element and material to retrieve the average elemental concentrations for O, C, N and H in plastic, water and methamphetamine.
-The results are compared with the actual concentrations in Figure 5(d).
+As a final step, we can perform the average of $I(E_n)/I_0(E_n)$ over pixels associated with the same material [from the total attenuation in Fig. 5(b)] and solve Eq.
+(19).
+We perform the ratio $r_i / \sum_i r_i$ for each element and material to retrieve the average elemental concentrations for O, C, N, and H in plastic, water, and methamphetamine.
+The results are compared with the actual concentrations in Fig. 5(d).
 The agreement is satisfactory for all the elements and materials.
 This result, in conjunction with the mapping of the elements, suggests that the proposed laser-driven source could be exploited for pulsed FNRR.